gmlaxfanatic/Contraptions/README.md

 #Contraptions

 Contraptions goal is to provide a framework for adding increased functionality to blocks in minecraft.
 At its core it is meant to be highly flexible to the addition of new functional elements to individual minecraft blocks, allowing for the simple creation of a wide range of different kinds of interactive structures.
-This program will allow tens of thousands of interactive blocks to be added to the minecraft world in an efficient manner.
+This program will allow tens of thousands of interactive blocks to be added to the minecraft world in an efficient manner giving rise to emergent constructions of complex machinery.

 ##The Contraption

-A Contraption is a single minecraft block that pieces together a bunch of widgets and resources.
-Widgets are functional components that interact with the minecraft world and the resources of the Contraption.
-Resources are simple values within the contraption that represent a range of different properties, they allow widgets to interact with each other.
+A contraption is a single minecraft block that pieces together a bunch of widgets and resources.
+Widgets are functional components that interact with the minecraft world and the resources of the contraption.
+Resources are simple values within the contraption that represent a range of different properties, they allow widgets to interact with each other and factories to keep track of their current state.
 Via the composition of multiple widgets and resources contraptions will easily give rise to complex behavior and interaction with the minecraft world and other contraptions.

 Potential contraptions include: